isFakeAccount/psnawp/README.md

 library

 ```
-from psnap_api import *
+from psnawp_api import *

-psnap = psnap.PSNAP('<64 character npsso code>')
+psnawp = psnawp.PSNAWP('<64 character npsso code>')
 client = client.Client()
 print(client.get_account_id())
 print(client.get_account_devices())
 ```

-**Note: If you want to create multiplace instances of psnap you need to get npsso code from separate PSN accounts.
+**Note: If you want to create multiplace instances of psnawp you need to get npsso code from separate PSN accounts.
 If you generate a new npsso with same account your previous npsso will expire immidiately.**

 ## Contribution